RedEnder666/Missed-Calls/README.md

 # FEATURES
-1. Mouse scrolling zooms the game
+1. Mouse scrolling zooms the camera
-2. Tile layers and transparency are supported
+2. Tile layers and transparency supporting tiles

 # TODO:
 1. Enemies or at least Dummies to beat